 Have goals that you typically use with clients?
 Streamline your goal setting process by utilizing Goal Favorites.
 When you create a new goal, click the option at the bottom of the page to “Add Goal as Favorite.”
 This goal will now be available on your favorites list to apply to any other client accounts.
 Simply navigate to your client’s account > Goals > Create Goal.
 There will be a blue button on the top right of your screen that reads “Apply Favorite.”
 From there you’ll be able to view and select any of your past creates goals.
 You’ll still be able to modify the goal for your current client before saving.

 Monitoring Client Wellness Goals Progress within Healthie

-The first mission of the Healthie Goals Platform is to allow providers and clients to build out achievable, specific goals.
+The first mission of the Healthie Goals Feature is to allow providers and clients to build out achievable, specific goals.
 The second mission is to provide an engaging ways for clients to feel accountable and motivated to accomplish their wellness goals.
-There are several features of the Goals Platform dedicated towards client engagement that are visible when you go to you client’s chart and select “Goals.”
+There are several features of the Goals Feature dedicated towards client engagement that are visible when you go to you client’s chart and select “Goals.”
 You can see your client’s progress for the current day.
 By using the “Change Date” picker, you can see your client’s progress for the past week, month or a custom date range.

 Here are some goal features that will indicate your client’s progress:

 For each wellness goal, you’ll see the percent of progress made towards completing their goal (0-100%).
 Goals that have very little progress will be highlighted in red, moderate progress is yellow and mostly completed is green.
 Quickly glance through your client’s goals to identify where their accomplishments have been, and where they are still struggling.